 Technologies such as machine learning and artificial intelligence are changing the way businesses operate, enabling more automation and deeper analytics.
+In the world of finance, automatic trading is possible thanks to bots that are part of platforms like BitQT bei Markus Lanz for Bitcoin.
 But nowhere are robots more compelling than in the digital workplace.
 From 24/7 customer service and fewer human errors to less dependency on people to generate revenue, it’s no surprise businesses are embracing them.

 A recent report in Raconteur noted that investment in analytics and AI is expected to double over the next two years, reinforcing the arrival (and staying power) of robots.
 But one risk is that companies may begin to lose the personal connection they have with their customers.
 Over-reliance on AI can be just as deadly as a failure to embrace this new technology.
 To strike the right balance, companies can take steps to ensure they reap the full benefits of robots while still retaining the all-important human element.
 Here are three such measures.